Sports Research Vitamin D3 + K2 Review: The Best D3 Supplement?

 Plant-based D3 from lichen.
 Most vitamin D3 on the market comes from lanolin (sheep’s wool).
 Sports Research uses VegaDELight, a vegan D3 sourced from lichen.
 This makes it suitable for vegans and anyone who prefers plant-based supplements — without sacrificing the effectiveness of D3 over D2.

 MenaQ7 K2.
 They don’t just use any K2 — they use MenaQ7, a branded and clinically studied form of MK-7 derived from fermented chickpeas.
-MenaQ7 has been used in multiple studies demonstrating its effectiveness for bone and cardiovascular health.
+A 2013 double-blind, placebo-controlled trial by Knapen et al. in Thrombosis and Haemostasis found that 180mcg/day of MenaQ7 for 3 years significantly improved arterial stiffness and reduced age-related vascular deterioration in healthy postmenopausal women.

 Coconut MCT oil for absorption.
 Vitamin D is fat-soluble, meaning it needs fat for proper absorption.
 Sports Research includes coconut MCT oil right in the softgel, so you get built-in absorption support even if you take it with a light meal.